ZephyrSnoww/ch.ai/README.md

-# CH.AI
+# CH.AI (Chat Application Interface)
-## Chat Application Interface
 A chat bot (Revolt/Discord) that makes use of a more than necessary amount of APIs.

----

 ## APIs
 | API | Description | Status |